Database

 }

-This way, all Models in the plugin that inherit from Base will automatically use the plugin's own database.
+All models in the plugin that inherit from Base will then automatically use the plugin's own database.

 Automatic Database Import

-Running php webman app-plugin:create foo will automatically create the foo plugin, which includes plugin/foo/api/Install.php and plugin/foo/install.sql.
+Running php webman app-plugin:create foo creates the foo plugin, including plugin/foo/api/Install.php and plugin/foo/install.sql.

 Tip

-If the install.sql file is not generated, please try upgrading webman/console, the command is composer require webman/console ^1.3.6
+If the install.sql file is not generated, try upgrading webman/console with: composer require webman/console ^1.3.6

-When installing the plugin, the install method in Install.php will be executed, which will automatically import the SQL statements in install.sql, thus achieving the purpose of automatically importing the database tables.
+When a plugin is installed, the install method in Install.php runs and automatically executes the SQL statements in install.sql, thereby importing the database tables.

-The content of install.sql is to create database tables and the SQL statements for historical modifications to the tables.
-Note that each statement must end with ;, for example:
+The content of install.sql should include table creation and any historical schema changes.
+Each statement must end with ;, for example:

 CREATE TABLE `foo_orders` (